inverno-io/inverno-mods/inverno-http-client/README.md

 > Note that the different publishers in previous example are all variants of the frames publisher, as a result they are exclusive and it is only possible to subscribe once to only one of them.

-Unlike WebSocket frames, WebSocket messages are not reference counted, however message fragments, which are basically frames, must be released when consumed as WebSocket frames or `ByteBuf`.
+Unlike WebSocket frames, WebSocket messages are not reference counted.
+However, message fragments, which are basically frames, must be released when consumed as WebSocket frames or `ByteBuf`.

 Messages can be filtered by type (text or binary) by invoking `WebSocketExchange.Inbound#textMessages()` and `WebSocketExchange.Inbound#binaryMessages()`.